SamOrlando/lua-nuid/README.md

-Sure, here's a sample README for your Lua code, suitable for a GitHub repository:

----

 # Lua NUID Generator

 A Lua module for generating highly performant, unique identifiers (NUIDs) using LuaJIT's FFI (Foreign Function Interface) for enhanced numerical precision and efficiency.